 It’s also reassuring to know that many games can be played spontaneously any time you have 15 or 20 minutes of free time.
 Here are some ideas that you can use, especially with young toddlers between 12 and 24 months of age.
 These games are loads of fun, easy, and inexpensive.
 Your child won’t even know it, but as they play, they’ll be learning valuable skills and building up their creativity capabilities.

 1. Baby safari for building fine motor and classification skills

 Gather two containers of different sizes.
 Fill one with balls and add in a few animal figures.
 Have your toddler separate the animals and put them in the second container.
-As she grows and becomes more mature, you can raise the challenge by having her classify the animals by type, color, or size.
+As they grow and become more mature, you can raise the challenge by having them classify the animals by type, color, or size.

 2. Zookeeper for building imagination and fine motor skills

 With home-made or dime-store animal masks, cut out the mouth area and place it over any type of container (a tissue box is perfect).
 Your toddler will love “feeding” the zoo animals with crackers, cereal, or uncooked rice or pasta.
 As your little one becomes more skilled, you can add to the fun and learning by using scoops and spoons, or by giving more complex instructions such as “Give some pasta to the lion”, “Now give some crackers to the horse”.

 3. Worm hunt for building imagination and fine motor skills

 Fill a large bowl with sand, uncooked rice or pasta, and add in a few “worms” (lightly cooked pasta).
 Have your child search for and separate the worms.
 To make it more fun, you can add green food coloring to the pasta.

 Games for physical skills